whenSunSet/Comfyui_Object_Detect_QWen_VL/README.md

 ## Nodes

 ### `DownloadAndLoadQwenModel`
 Downloads a chosen Qwen 2.5-VL model into `models/Qwen` and returns the loaded model and processor.
+You can also choose which device to load the model onto (e.g. `cuda:1` if you have multiple GPUs).

 ### `QwenVLDetection`
 Runs a detection prompt on an input image using the loaded model.
 The node outputs the raw text response and the bounding box coordinates.